cdfarrow/flexlibs/docs/sphinx/readme.txt

        Editing flexlibs.rst to include only the FLExProject class

 The documentation is built with:
-    sphinx-build -b html sphinx flexlibsAPI
+    sphinx-build -b html docs/sphinx flexlibs/docs/flexlibsAPI
     (This is what make.bat does)